bipinkrish/Mdisk-Downloader-Bot/README.md

 unauth - UnAuth a user
 ban - Ban a user
 unban - UnBan a user
-memebers - see the list of Owners,Auths,Bans
+members - see the list of Owners,Auths,Bans
 ```

 ---